I teach courses in international political economy and US-Latin American relations, and direct the MA in International Studies degree program.

 I study land rights conflicts and environmental movements associated with export-driven development in Mexico and Central America, the origins and impacts of drug trafficking and drug war policy in Latin America, and immigration and deportation in the US.

 Holland, D. L. (2023).
 Mining in Mexico and the Land Defenders Movement in Chiapas.
 In C. Bernard (Ed.), Digging Earth: Extractivism and Resistance on Indigenous Lands in the Americas.

 Holland, D. L. (2022).
 Democracy Strikes Back: Recent Presidential Elections in Honduras and Chile.
 Discover Korbel .
 Korbel School Of International Studies: Josef Korbel School of International Studies (JKSIS), University of Denver.

 Holland, D. L. (2023).
 Reflections on Presidential Elections in Chile and Honduras.
 Trends in Democratic Development in Latin America.
 Josef Korbel School of International Studies (JKSIS), University of Denver: Latin America Center.

 Holland, D. L. (2020).
 The So-called 'Failure' of the State: Rethinking the State, Civil Society, and Criminal Organizations.
 Geographies of International Relations.
 Antigua, Guatemala: Conference of Latin American Geographers (CLAG).

 Holland, D. L. (2020).
 China's Increasing Presence in Latin America and the Caribbean.
-Denver, CO: Academy of Lifelong Learning.
+Academy for Lifelong Learning.
+Denver, CO: ALL.

 One of DU’s 'Most Outstanding Faculty Members Contributing to Impactful Teaching', University of Denver